-Over time, low-quality shutters look as bad as low-quality siding, and you know what we're talking about.
+Over time, low-quality shutters look as bad as low-quality cladding, I’m sure you understand how I mean.
 Take a drive and eventually you will spot a home with drooping or visibly cracked shutters that, inevitably, once looked great.
 While this could be a failure of maintenance, most likely they began with lower quality manufacturing.

 2. Buying the Wrong Size Shutters

-And if your shutters are meant to functionally pull closed over your windows, then sizing is the single most important detail you want to cover before purchase.
-In order for your shutters to close snugly and to swing open and closed smoothly, they have to be fit to the window exactly right.
-Too large, and they won't close.
-Too small, and they won't seal.
-Smaller than that, and it'll look like you installed doll shutters.
+If your shutters are meant to function and pull shut over your windows, then sizing is the single most important detail you want to cover before purchase.
+For your shutters to close snugly and to swing open and closed smoothly, they must fit the window exactly.
+Too large, and they won’t close.
+Too small, and they won’t seal.
+Smaller than that, and it’ll look like you installed doll shutters.

 Measure your windows carefully before selecting the size of shutters you need.
-It's recommended that you measure every line of a window, as not all windows are perfect rectangles.
-Measure each top and bottom, right and left sides -- and measure them twice to be sure-- before writing down your measurements so you don't forget and loosely estimate later.
+It’s recommended that you measure every line of a window, as not all windows are perfect rectangles.
+Measure top and bottom, right and left sides – and measure them twice to be sure – ensure you write down your measurements, so you don’t forget and loosely estimate later.
 Only then will your shutters be the right size for installation.